Skip to content

 url: http://www.schulers.com

 Double Fractal has grown up since its previous version.
-This is a greatly improved one, with more controls and access to the main parameters and coloring palettes.
+This one is greatly improved, with more controls and access to the main parameters and coloring palettes.
 Also new fractal formulas.
-Good for simple explorations; includes new documentation.
+Good for simple explorations; includes documentation.
 Can save pictures to BMP files and export to POV-Ray.

 Last revision: after 2001.